Accounting Apprenticeships

 HIGHER (LEVEL 4/5)

-Two A Levels or equivalent (like a BTEC or an NVQ/SVQ).
+Two A-Levels or equivalent (like a BTEC or an NVQ/SVQ).

 DEGREE (LEVEL 6/7)

-Three A Levels graded at A* - C or equivalent.
+Three A-Levels graded at A* - C or equivalent.

 You can easily see which types of apprenticeship are open to you.
-There is something for everyone, allowing all school leavers to pursue their dream career in accounting.

 How much do you get paid for an accounting apprenticeship?